ElizaYang/BackendChallenge-main/README.md

 ```sh
 dotnet run
 ```
-3. Verify it's working by navigating to this endpoint in your browser (you may need to change the port based on what address is shown when you run project).
+3. Verify it's working by navigating to this endpoint in your browser (you don't need to pass userToken in header).
 It should display the text "working".
 ```
 https://localhost:7076/test